 In today’s economy, success is synonymous with technological innovation.
 Technology is driving rapid change in every sector of business.
 Machine learning, artificial intelligence, the Internet of Things, cloud computing, drones, bots, and blockchain are transforming not only the nature of work but the means of survival.

 Across all industries, COVID-19 has tested our capacity to respond quickly and effectively to seismic changes in economic, social, and professional life.
 But while the cause of these challenges is unprecedented, the need for a nimble response is not new.
-In many areas of business, the global pandemic has not created new problems so much as it has revealed preexisting shortcomings—namely, the cumbersome processes and bloated bureaucracies that impede rather than propel work and make it difficult to respond rapidly to change.

 The Coronavirus Crisis has precipitated a dramatic downturn in economic activity, which has the potential to increase the risk of fraud and wrongdoing.
 A new report on fraud highlights the important role that internal audit can play in detecting and deterring fraud.

 After 25 years in internal audit, I have come to the conclusion that excellent audit planning is essential to ensuring an effective audit.
 What is a successful audit?
 A good measure is whether both audit management and the auditee feel good about the end results.

 Ever since Congress passed the Sarbanes-Oxley Act in 2002—a response to major accounting scandals at such companies as Enron, WorldCom, Adelphia, Tyco, and others—internal auditors have been wringing their hands over their role in assuring compliance with the complex law.

 Here are eight primary steps internal audit teams can apply to assist management and stakeholders throughout the organization to continuously improve accounting, financial reporting, audit, and governance initiatives.